wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 Grounding conversations with Bing is one of several tools provided by the Azure AI Agent Service.
 Grounding with Bing allows your app to search for information relevant to the conversation.
 For example, you might want to search for competitive product information.

+### Access to Grounding with Bing Search

+This lab requires the Grounding with Bing Search service, which may not be available in your Azure subscription.
+You can check if you have access by attempting to create the resource in the Azure portal, if you don’t, an error message will appear.
+Even if you can’t access the service, be sure to read the instructions to understand how ground with Bing Search works.

 ## Lab Exercise

 In this lab, you'll enable Bing Grounding to provide competitive sales analysis of Contoso products and categories.